jrenaud90/TidalPy/Documentation/RadialSolver_x/solution_class.md

 `result` is the raw block of radial functions, shaped `(num_ytypes * 6, num_slices)`: the six functions of the first boundary condition, then the six of the next, and so on.
 Index it by name instead when you have more than one.
 TidalPy follows the Takeuchi and Saito (1972) convention, so in a solid layer these are the familiar y1 through y6.

 Liquid layers do not define all six.
 A dynamic liquid layer has no y4, and a static liquid layer has no y2, y3, y4, y5, or y6; the Saito (1974) variable "y7" takes the y6 slot there.
-Undefined entries are NaN, which is a feature rather than a fault: it keeps the array shape uniform and makes an accidental use obvious.
+Undefined entries are NaN, which keeps the array shape uniform and makes an accidental use obvious.

 ```python
 solution.result                            # (num_ytypes * 6, num_slices)